vircadia/vircadia-docs-sphinx/docs/source/explore/personalize/install-apps.md

 ## Install Tablet Apps
-We and many users have created tablet apps that are available in High Fidelity's Marketplace.
+We and many users have created tablet apps that are available in Project Athena's Marketplace.
 To find and install an app:

 1. In Interface, pull up your HUD or Tablet and go to **Market**.
 2. Search for a specific app, or browse all apps by selecting the 'Apps, Scripts, & Tools' category.
 3. Click the app of your choice to purchase it and click the price of the item.
 Once you've purchased your app, you can view it in the **Inventory** app or 'Recent Activity'.
-4. After completing your purchase, click 'Install App' to start using the app in High Fidelity.
+4. After completing your purchase, click 'Install App' to start using the app in Project Athena.
 5. Once the app is installed, click 'Open App' to launch.
 You can also access the app through your HUD or Tablet.

 ## Update an App
-When an app has an update available, a notification will pop up in the top right corner of the Interface when you open High Fidelity.
+When an app has an update available, a notification will pop up in the top right corner of the Interface when you open Project Athena.
 Additionally, a red dot will appear on the **Inventory** icon of your HUD or Tablet to indicate an update is available to download.

 To update your app:
 1. In Interface, pull up your HUD or Tablet and go to **Inventory**.